Surplus lines insurance

 735.400-735.495 govern surplus lines.

 Surplus line insurers are not required to be licensed in Oregon or file rates with the state.
-However, the Division of Financial Regulation must determine they are eligible before any coverage is placed.
+However, the Division of Financial Regulation must determine if they are eligible before any coverage is placed.

 Insurers on the National Association of Insurance Commissioners quarterly Listing of Alien Insurers are considered eligible in Oregon.